JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 #### Proof of Code

 Here are two tests.
-- The first one uses `abi.encodePacked()`, and will revert as soon as it finds a collision (very fast most likely).
+- The first one uses `abi.encodePacked()`, and will revert when it finds a collision (very fast most likely).
 - The second one uses `abi.encode()`, which won't fail regardless of the number of fuzz runs.

 ```solidity